AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 ## Managing permissions

-Permissions to view event data are managed with authorization tags.
+You manage permissions to view event data with authorization tags.

-Each event or reference data type has a default tag which is applied to any node of that type.
+Each event or reference data type has a default tag, which is applied to any node of that type.
 Additional authorization tags can be written when a node is created or updated.
 Roles are given access to authorization tags.

 Currently, a user must have read access to ALL authorization tags on an event to read the event.

+## REST endpoints for querying and mutating event and reference data

+Along with the GraphQL endpoint, there are also two REST endpoints for querying and mutating event and reference data.
+These are `/events` and `/referenceData`.
+They both work the same, except one works with Event Types and the other with Reference Data Types.
+The queries and results from these endpoints are simpler than GraphQL, but not as powerful.

+### GET

+You can pass typeId, fields, filter, order by, count, and continuation token arguments to query these endpoints.
+These are then turned into GraphQL for execution.
+The results are returned in a simple JSON array of objects.

+-	typeId – This is the Type Id from the type in the TypeStore.
+It must be one of the defined types.

+-	id – This is a specific entity Id.
+If you pass an id, you will get a single object back, not an array.

+-	fields – if not provided, all non-collection fields are returned from the entities.
+Otherwise, this is a GraphQL field selection specification.
+For example: fields=id name asset {id name}

+-	filter – This allows you to write expressions that are turned into GraphQL filters.
+Only AND operations are supported.
+Here are some examples:

+  - id eq “id_001”

+  - eventStartTime ge "2022-02-21T05:17:00Z" AND eventEndTime lt "2022-02-21T05:18:00Z"

+  - Assume that you have a event property called assetMember, and it references Asset.
+You can filter on the Asset properties as below:

+    - assetMember.Name eq "Asset1"

+    - contains(assetMember.Name, "Asset")

+    - contains(assetMember.Name, "Asset") AND startsWith(assetMember.AssetTypeName, "Turbine")

+    - assetMember.metadata.Site in ["Buffalo", "New York"]

+-	orderBy – This specifies a single sort property and ASC or DESC.

+-	count – This specifies the number of rows to be returned.

+-	continuationToken – specifies if you want paging or not.
+The paged results have a different format than the non-paged results.
+They include an extra level that can hold a continuationToken.
+You must specify a blank continuationToken to start a paging request.
+Ex: continuationToken=

+### POST

+You can pass a typeId argument and a body of JSON (array or single object) to upsert entities to these endpoints.

+-	typeId – This is the Type Id from the type in the TypeStore.
+It must be one of the defined types.

+### DELETE

+You can pass a typeId and id arguments to delete entities using these endpoints.

+-	typeId – This is the Type Id from the type in the TypeStore.
+It must be one of the defined types.

+-	id – This is the id of a specific entity.